 Yes.
 The New York Surrogacy Law passed in 2020 making compensated surrogacy legal in New York beginning February 15, 2021.

 In addition to our staying power of twenty-four years as a surrogacy agency, ConceiveAbilities invests in building a large community of available surrogates because, simply, surrogates sit at the very heart of our program.
-We are able to move with speed because of this investment and speed serves your interests in achieving a healthy and successful surrogacy journey.
+Read more about our process, including how we find your perfect intended parents.

 Our Matching Matters process sets us apart from other surrogacy agencies.
 We understand the significance of the right match, and we are proud of our Matching Matters process that focuses on the connection between a surrogate and the intended parent.
 Our experience has proven that matching does matter and our 97% initial acceptance rate proves it.
 The right match lays the foundation for the entire surrogacy process, resulting in a successful and rewarding experience.
 Often surrogates and intended parents, who start off as strangers to one another, become an extended part of one another’s families.
 For those who seek this depth of connection, and equally for those who don’t, ConceiveAbilities uses its Matching Matters to understand your goals and make matches that make sense.